Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 9. As a user, i want to be able to search other members travel journal stories.

+10. As a user, i want to comment other members travel stories.

-10. As a User, i want to chat with other members.
+11. As a User, i want to chat with other members.

 ## __The purpose of the travel journal is to :__